-July 2018 has had one of the driest starts to the month since records began.
-With many areas now considering enforcing a hose pipe ban, we’re looking at ways in which we can save water in and around the home to help conserve water wherever possible.
-Following just a few handy water conservation tips, it’s easier than you might think to use less water all year around whether there’s a hose ban or not.
+When summer heats up it’s important to look at ways in which we can save water in and around the home to help conserve water wherever possible.
+Following just a few handy water conservation tips, it’s easier than you might think to use less water all year around.
 Plus it’ll help save you money!

 1. Save water when washing the car

 Did you know washing your car with a hose can use up to 300 litres of water?
 Luckily there’s a few ways in which you can reduce the amount of water you use.
 Switch out the hose for a sponge and two buckets of water – one filled with warm soapy water (use minimal soap to make rinsing easier) and the second filled with clean water.
 To rinse off, use a

 large sponge with the clean water for minimal waste (you could also swap the second bucket for a watering can to make rinsing off a doddle).

 For best results, wash your car in a shady spot so your soapy water doesn’t dry on your car before you’ve had a chance to rinse it off, which will take up more water.

 If there’s a particularly intense heatwave in your area and there’s a hosepipe ban in place, think about just cleaning your windows to keep visibility clear and washing your registration plate to keep that visible.
 Everything else can wait until the rain comes back and the ban is lifted.

 Did you know you can now also get waterless car wash, which is fantastic as all you need is a cloth to wipe it off without using any water at all!